Berkeley-MDes/tdf-fa24-jchenjiawen-1/Week3.md

 <img src="/Week3/video.jpg" width ="500" align="center">

 ## What I thought about this week
-I wish I had more time for research.
+1. I wish I had more time for research.
 I believe parametric design, or computational design relies heavily on research works.
 How to define the criteria?
 How to transfer them into parametrics?
 But with a very limited time, I almost had to skip the research part and get straight into design/production.
 So the system includes a lot of guessing and eyeballing.
 I think my quick test is enough to show the idea, but a deeper understanding of the ergonomics of hands is required to make a practical design system.
+2. The cleaning after using Form 3 (or other resin printers) could take long.
+3. It's normal to take 2-3 rounds until get a successful printouts/prototype.

 ## Speculation of next week